 One announcement isn’t enough.
 As the move gets closer, you need to provide regular updates to keep the momentum going and ensure everyone feels prepared.
 Set up a consistent communication schedule, like a weekly email digest or a standing update in your team meetings.
 As moving day approaches, hold another meeting to walk through the final, nitty-gritty details.
 Cover practical information like where to park, how to get new access cards, and what the first day in the new office will look like.
 Consistent updates eliminate surprises and help your team feel confident and ready for the change, ensuring a seamless transition into their new work environment.

-Handling Questions and Concerns
+Answering Questions and Easing Concerns

 Communication should always be a two-way street.
 Your team will have questions, ideas, and valid concerns, and you need to create clear channels for them to share their feedback.
 You can hold open forums, send out surveys, or create a dedicated email address for move-related questions.
 Ask for their input on things like the new office layout or what equipment they need to be productive.
 If possible, assemble a move committee with representatives from different departments.
 This not only helps with planning but also gives employees a sense of ownership over the process.
 When people feel heard, they become active participants rather than passive observers, which is crucial for managing a successful hybrid work software implementation.